The Best .300 Win Mag Rifles

 Even better, it features a feather trigger mechanism that doesn’t cause trigger creep or take up, so each pull should be crisp and clean.
 It also features a center-fed rotary magazine and a soft recoil pad.

-These features work to offset the lighter weight (meaning less overall mass & potentially more felt recoil) to make every shot you take a little more comfortable, and reduces the likelihood of recoil anticipation – so you can get more shots on target.
-It also makes it an ideal choice for smaller people, like teens on their first hunting trip or women.
+These features work to offset the lighter weight (meaning less overall mass & potentially more felt recoil) to make every shot you take a little more comfortable, and reduces the likelihood of recoil anticipation – so you can get more sub moa shots on target.
+It also makes it an ideal choice for smaller people, like teens on their first hunting trip or women interested in a hunting rifle.

-The trigger is fully adjustable and the rotary magazine can also be detached quickly and easily for fast reloading.
+The trigger is fully adjustable and the rotary magazine can also be detached quickly and easily for speedy reloading.
 The rifle is already drilled and tapped so you can add your favorite optics to the weapon in a snap.
-All in all, it’s a great firearm that’s suitable for beginners practicing and experienced hunters alike.
+All in all, it’s a great firearm that’s suitable for beginners and experienced precision rifle hunters alike.

 - Very lightweight compared to the others